FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 Authority funding will be available to implement the infrastructure required for a

-successful transformation to active and public transport modal shift.--- 17
+successful transformation to active and public transport modal shift.
+---
+17

 11.